technicallytechnicaldesign/SOFT_RIOT/README.md

 - Pause motion stops the floating wardrobe and section animations; operating-system reduced motion is respected.
 - Buttons support keyboard operation and have accessible names.
 Without WebGL the wardrobe uses static image cards.

+## If you want to take this shit and run it locally

+With Node.js installed, run `npm run dev` in this folder, then open http://127.0.0.1:8080.
+No package installation or build is needed.

+## If you wanna host it yourself

+Upload `index.html`, `style.css`, `app.js`, `catalog.js`, `garments.json`, `favicon.svg`, `assets/`, and `vendor/` to any static HTTP(S) host.
+They work in a subdirectory as well as a domain root.
+Serve `.js` as JavaScript and `.png` as PNG.
+No server-side app, OpenAI account, API key, CDN, external font, database, analytics, or build service is involved.
+The JavaScript source and unmodified Three.js 0.180.0 distribution are included; preserve `vendor/LICENSE`.

+The included Node server is a loopback-only development convenience, not a production server.

 ## Where to change things

 - `garments.json`: the garment list, one entry per layer (slot, image file, size, `audience`, and `fit`: centre x and y as a fraction of the figure box, width as a fraction of the figure width, layer order).
 Made by `02_WORK/photo-prep/export_garments.py`; the fits are set in the fitting editor (`04_DOCS/fitting-editor.html`).